Andrewlucchesi/Covid-Tracker/README.md

 # Covid-Tracker

-### Install node by running following in the terminal:
+### Install Node.js by running following in the terminal:
 ```
 brew install node
 ```